+The gift of one body is a gift to all patients touched by each of the many students who learn from that one "silent teacher."
+It is a gift of infinite value.
+We are so grateful for your interest in making such a generous gift.
+Please review this packet and call with any questions you have.
 These documents help prepare you and your loved ones.
-Please read the Overview and Process carefully and see the documents to fill out in the last four pages.
-Keep these documents in a safe place and let your loved ones know where they are.
+Please read the Overview and Process carefully and see the accompanying forms to fill.
+Keep these forms in a safe place and let your loved ones know where they are.
 We will assist your loved ones with compassion and care, and walk them through the process, when the time comes.